angulardart/site-angulardart/src/angular/guide/router/appendices.md

 Older browsers send page requests to the server when the location URL changes ... unless the change occurs after a "#" (called the "hash").
-Routers can take advantage of this exception by composing in-application route URLs with hashes.
+Routers can take advantage of this exception by composing in-app route URLs with hashes.
 Here's a "hash URL" that routes to the *Crisis Center*

 <?code-excerpt?>